Fiscal Solvency Plan

 It is our every intention to accomplish this goal with minimal impact on schools and student services.

 On November 20, 2025, the SCUSD Board of Education approved a Fiscal Solvency Plan (FSP), which included a series of urgent actions designed to increase revenue and lower costs in the current budget year and beyond.
 The FSP is an evolving document that our staff and Board continue to update and change as District staff put the plan into action.
-To date, the District has identified $43.8 million in actionable savings with more revenues expected.
+To date, the District has identified $63.34 million in actionable savings with more revenues expected.

-As of February 5, 2026, the budget deficit stands at $113.2 million, a figure that has been revised up to properly account for savings that had been factored in without being fully realized.
+As of March 5, 2026, the budget deficit stands at $134 million, a figure that has been revised up to properly account for savings that had been factored in without being fully realized.
 Despite the deficit, the District has positive cash flow and confidence that our plan will prevent us from running out of money in the 2025-26 budget year.

-Fiscal Solvency Plan Update
+March 5, 2026: Fiscal Solvency Plan Update

-Presented at the February 19, 2026 Board of Education Meeting
+View Board of Education Meeting Agenda

 Frequently Asked Questions